ArnoDarkrose/mango-api/README.md

 This crate provides useful functions and structs for interacting with the <https://mangadex.org> API.
-One of the most useful features: asyncrounous chapter downloader that changes its behaviour depending on the currently opened chapter page.
+One of the most useful features: asynchronous chapter downloader that changes its behaviour depending on the currently opened chapter page.

 In order to fully understand how to use this library, please look through <https://api.mangadex.org/docs>.
 This is an official documentation of <https://mangadex.org> API.
 This crate uses tracing crate for logging.